yjkellyjoo/speech_api/README.md

 ## Frequently asked Questions
 ### 1. ffmpeg error
-It occurs because ffmpeg is not installed. http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/
+It occurs because ffmpeg is not installed.
+Follow the instructions from the following link to install ffmpeg. http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/